trycourier/courier-ios/README.md

 # Requirements

-⚠️ You must have a Courier account in order to use this SDK.
+⚠️ You must have a Courier account in order to use this SDK<br>
 [`Create a Courier account for free here!`](https://app.courier.com/signup)

 ### **Supported iOS Features**